MyKell069/Full_Stack_Java_Extended_4_1/notes/week-3/README.md

 # Wednesday: GO OVER ARRAYLIST IMPLEMENTATION!
 GIVE GUIDANCE ON HOW IT WILL BE BUILT

 ## Self-Study:
-These are topics that are less important that we skipped in lecture, you should study these topics so that you can answer QC questions about them.
+These are topics that are less important and were skipped in lecture, you should study these topics so that you can answer QC questions about them.
  - [Maven ](./maven.md)

 ## Intermediate Java